Pininfarina: Automobili Pininfarina Battista

 On 27 November 2018, it was announced that Automobili Pininfarina had invested over €20m in Pininfarina design services to support plans for its range of luxury electric cars.
 This includes design and engineering services for the first Pininfarina-branded performance car which is a luxury electric sports car called the Battista (named after company founder Battista 'Pinin' Farina and originally codenamed PF0).
 With four electric motors, the car is supposed to be able to reach 100 km/h (62 mph) from a standstill in under two seconds with a top speed of 350 km/h.
 Automobili Pininfarina plans to reveal the car at the 2019 Geneva Motor Show.
 Further details on the Battista surfaced on 4 March 2019.
 It has 1900 horsepower, and only 150 will be built.
 It is also related to the Rimac C Two.

 Additional work

 In 2018, Pininfarina also worked with Mahindra to produce the Furio mass transport truck.
 In 2020, Pininfarina received four Good Design awards for its automotive creations, including the AutoNomia, an autonomous driving simulator, and the Green Motion Residenza electric car refueling station.
-In 2021, the company debuted its Teorema style of electric vehicle for autonomous driving, that uses the space where a wheel is generally stationed in most cars for additional seating room.
+In 2021, the company debuted its Teorema style of electric vehicle for autonomous driving, which uses the space where a wheel is generally stationed in most cars for additional seating room.
 They also partnered with Gaussin to create the H2 Racing Truck.

 In 2022, Pininfarina expanding its retail partner network in North America to include shops in Chicago and Orange County.